widmogrod/zf2-semi-http-cache/README.md

   - Reducing bandwidth.
 If browser has valid cached data then only 304 header is send.
   - Speed up response time, by omitting dispatch event if browser cache is not stale.
 - Providing out of the box `Cache-Control` management.
-- Providing more accurate Last-Modified date solution
+- Providing more accurate Last-Modified date solution (but not perfect).

 ### Why `semi` HTTP cache?
-Because things like `If-Modified-Since` are connected to `Cache-Control: max-age` and not to real modification date of requested entity.
+Because things like `If-Modified-Since` are calculated base of `Cache-Control: max-age` and not base to real modification date of requested entity.

 ## Installation